DRCL-USC/Hector_Simulation/Readme.md

 * Click the start button at the bottom of the simulator, the robot should stand up/move away
 * In some occasions the controller does not kick in after starting, please terminate the controller with ctrl + \\.
 Then go back to the simulator, pause, and reset (ctrl + R).
 Rerun controller.

+## Keyboard Control:
+* Inside the terminal window, use W or S to control x direction speed
+* Use A or D to control robot turning (TODO: seems to have a small bug when turning past 90 degrees)
+* Use J or L to control y direction speed

 ## Cite Us:
 Thank you for choosing our software for your research and development, we highly appreciate your citing our work: